 \subsection{Samplings in backdoor attacks}

-While the development of triggers in backdoor attacks attracts much attention, the impact of poisoned sample selections is rarely explored.
-As far as we know, \citet{xia2022data} is the only work focusing on the sampling method in backdoor attacks.
-They proposed a filtering-and-updating strategy (FUS) to select samples with higher contributions to the injection of backdoors by computing the forgetting event~\citep{toneva2018empirical} of each sample.
-For each iteration, poison samples with low forgetting events will be removed and new samples will be randomly sampled to fill up the poisoned training set.
-Though this method shows improvement in performance, it ignores the backdoor's ability to resist defenses, known as the 'stealthiness' of backdoors.
-To the best of our knowledge, we are the first work study the stealthiness problem from the perspective of sampling.
+Despite the development of triggers in backdoor attacks, the impact of poisoned sample selection is also attracting more and more attention. \citet{xia2022data} proposed a filtering-and-updating strategy (FUS) to select samples with higher contributions to the injection of backdoors by computing the forgetting event~\citep{toneva2018empirical} of each sample.
+For each iteration, poison samples with low forgetting events will be removed, and new samples will be randomly sampled to fill out the poisoned training set. \citet{han2023backdooring, li2023explore, xia2023efficient} followed this line and also adopted the forgetting score for sample selection. \citet{wu2023computation, zhu2023boosting} leverages masks and $l_2$ distance in representation space respectively to improve the effectiveness of the backdoor.
+Though these works can improve the success rate of backdoor attacks via sample selection, they ignore the backdoor's ability to resist defenses, known as the 'stealthiness' of backdoors.
+To the best of our knowledge, we are the first to study the stealthiness problem from the sampling perspective.